 August 2020 – The SCAN Association is pleased to announce the implementation of our SCAN program factory training!
 Our new one hour online training course will help SCAN members and associated SCAN factories become familiar with or refresh their understanding in preparing for a SCAN audit or for implementing corrective action plans.
 This training was updated to include all facets to implement CTPAT minimum security criteria into their supply chains.

-Want to schedule a meeting with a SCAN Representative to learn more about the association and audit repository?
-Contact us directly at firstname.lastname@example.org
+To schedule a meeting with a SCAN representative, please emails us at firstname.lastname@example.org.

 SCREEN is a web-based, comprehensive global supply chain intelligence system available by subscription, which includes valuable information for companies to anticipate, quickly respond to, and avoid supply chain disruptions.